Federal OSHATX

 Are Your Documents Ready for an OSHA Inspection in Texas?

-Texas contractors face federal OSHA inspections targeting heat illness, fall protection, and trenching.
-The OSHA Defense Documentation System helps you organize the records OSHA inspectors evaluate — including training logs, hazard assessments, and competent person documentation.
+Texas contractors face OSHA inspections targeting fall protection, trenching, and hazard communication.
+The OSHA Defense Documentation System helps you organize the records inspectors evaluate — training logs, hazard assessments, and competent person documentation.

 Check My Documentation Readiness